duraki/notes/content/posts/automotive/Car Hacking Foundation (Fx).md

 Important Errata
 {{</ notice >}}
 {{< callout emoji="✅" text="Attack types should not be confused here with attack techniques.
 To learn about attack techniques, you are encouraged to check out the MITRE corporation’s Industrial Control Systems (ICS) Attack Matrix due to its relative similarity to the automotive control systems." >}}

+### Keyfob and Keyless Entry Systems (KES) Attacks

+A separate [GitHub repository](https://github.com/durakiconsulting/keyfob-reveng-_mod/) has been created on [durakiconsulting LLC](https://durakiconsulting.com) organization profile, showcasing custom vehicle keyfob modding via  hardware-based (PCB) reverse engineering pipeline process, exploiting, and exploration.
+The repository includes the techniques and relevant documentation providing a prototype and other radio-defined signals (RDS) identified during the reasearch timeline.
+This repository also includes external whitepapers and presentations that might be of interest to these types of attacks.

 ### Passive Attacks